localdevices/RTK_GNSS/provisioning/simple_python_logger/setup_base_logger.md

 ## Configure the ArduSimple

+You'll need U-Center for this.
+Instructions to set that up (on Linux) are [here](/provisioning/U-center_setup.md)
-- Make sure your ArduSimple is running the stock configuration.
-If you are not sure, you can use U-Center to configure it with the file in ```ublox_configurations/stock_ardusimple_base.txt```.
+- Before you start this configuration journey, make sure your ArduSimple is running the stock configuration.
+If you are not sure, you can use U-Center to configure it with the file in ```/ublox_configurations/stock_ardusimple_base.txt```.
 [Here's how you do that]()

-- Set up the ArduSimple base to output raw UBX on serial at 460800 baud [note to self: Ivan, add more instructions()
+You need to activate transmission of raw data over UART1 (serial over jumper cables) at the right baud rate for the script on the Pi to read and log it.
+- Connect the ArduSimple to U-Center
+- Click on UBX-CFG-MSG (Messages)
+  - Select the message 02-15 RXM-RAWX and activate it on UART1.
+  - Select the message 02-13 RXM SFRBX and activate it on UART1.
+  - Click on send.
+- Make sure under UBX-CFG-PRT (Ports) and select UART1 as Target.
+Check that the Protocol out contains at least UBX and the Baudrate is set according for your needs (to match the Python logging script we use, select 460800).
+- After that, go to UBX-CFG-CFG (Configuration)
+- Select all 4 devices on the right (BBR, FLASH, I2C-EEPROM, SPI-FLASH) and click on send.

 ## Set up the Pi as a serial logger